Waxing Gibbous on

 Lunation 823 / 1776

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 823 of Meeus index or 1776 from Brown series.

 Synodic month length 29.59 days